haddocking/haddocking.github.io/education/molmod_online/simulation.md

 remained stable while others didn't?
 </a>

-Feel free to play around with Pymol.
+Feel free to play around with PyMOL.
 Zoom in on specific regions, such as where the peptide is most rigid or most flexible, and check the side chain conformations (`show sticks`).
 Feel free to waste some (CPU) time on making an nice image, using `ray` and `png`.
-Do mind that scenes that are too complex may cause the built-in ray-tracer of Pymol to crash, so in that case you can only get the image as you have it on screen using `png` directly.
-Check out the [Pymol Gallery](https://pymolwiki.org/index.php/Gallery){:target="_blank"} for inspiration, or ask your instructors for tips.
+Do mind that scenes that are too complex may cause the built-in ray-tracer of PyMOL to crash, so in that case you can only get the image as you have it on screen using `png` directly.
+Check out the [PyMOL Gallery](https://pymolwiki.org/index.php/Gallery){:target="_blank"} for inspiration, or ask your instructors for tips.
 If you have **really** a lot of time to waste, you can also make a movie of the trajectory, although this is probably best done outside the virtual machine of the course, for performance reasons.
 You might need to extract more frames from the simulation to make a sizable movie, depending on the frame